 Communication Resources From PositivePsychology.com

-Here are just a few examples of materials that you can use when conducting therapy, coaching, or counseling with groups:
+Looking for more resources to teach communication skills?
+Here are some free materials you can use when conducting therapy, coaching, or counseling with groups:

 - 17 Positive Communication Exercises